-Applications to become a Graduate InterConnect Peer Mentor (Spring 2018 - Fall 2018) are now available.
+Graduate InterConnect Peer Mentor applications (Spring 2018 - Fall 2018) are now available.
 Refer to application for details.
-Complete the online application by Monday, January 29, 2018 at 8:00am.
+Complete online application by Monday, January 29, 2018 at 8:00am.

 An experienced graduate student mentor will help with your transition to the campus and the Irvine communities.
 You will receive communications from your mentor starting during the summer, prior to your arrival.
 Visit the Graduate InterConnect Blog to read their bios and informative posts.

 Pre and Post-Arrival Checklists

 Use these helpful tools for managing your move to campus.

 The International Graduate Welcome and Orientation is designed to introduce international students to the campus and the resources specific to their experience.
 This orientation prepares students for the more in-depth Campuswide Graduate Welcome and Orientation the following day.

 The Taste of America Program offers international graduate students the opportunity to have dinner with Americans in their homes.
 The program fosters new friendships to promote cultural learning and brings international graduate students into the local community.
 Dinners are thorughout the month of November.

 Interested international graduate students and hosts may apply online to participate.
 Applications will be available in the fall.
 After you complete your application, you will be contacted with your matches and logistical details.